yackx/ipgo/content/classic/conway/conway.md

 }
 ```

 Lastly, `Next()` allows to transition from one state to the next.
-We first check if a cell survive to the next generation according to the rules.
-Then we examine all neighbor cells to determine if a new cell will appear (it must have 3 neighbors so the possible newborns always come next to living cell).
+We first check if a cell survives to the next generation according to the rules.
+Then we examine all neighbor cells to determine if a new cell will appear (it must have 3 neighbors so the possible newborns always come next to a living cell).

 If the function returns an empty grid, we have reached a terminal state.